mmamedov/page-cache/README.md

 - enableSession():void - Enable session support
 - disableSession():void - Disable session support
 - sessionExcludeKeys(array):void - Exclude $_SESSION key(s) from caching strategies
+- getFilePath():string - Get full path for current page's filename.
+At this point file itself might or might not have been created.
+- isCached():bool - Checks if current page is in cache, true if exists false if not cached yet.

 Caching pages using Sessions (i.e. User Login enabled applications)
 -------------------------------------------------------------------